Love in disguise

 Video

-Watch it 3 times, focus on characters :
+Watch it 3 times, focus on the following characters :

 John Worthing (AKA Jack, Ernest)